 The areas surrounding Utah’s parks are terrific for cold weather camping and hiking because you can see snow and snow-capped mountains without freezing your tush off — usually.

 - Ski bumming — If you’ve decked out your RV to be the ultimate cold-weather camper, ski resorts can be a great place to winter camp.

 This style of winter camping is especially doable at ski resorts in Colorado, Wyoming, Utah, and even Northern New Mexico.

 - Eastern Tennessee/Northern Georgia/Western S. Carolina — This area is wonderful because you can experience snow in the Appalachians, explore Smoky Mountain National Park when few people are there, and enjoy southern hospitality as you cold weather camp.

-As a bonus, winters here are relatively mild, so you’ll get snow without the extreme cold.
+As a bonus, winters here are relatively mild, so you’ll get snow without the extreme cold (usually).

-- Pacific Northwest — The northwest coast is known for mild winters, light snows, and ocean fun.
-Even during the winter, places like the Oregon coast are fun spots for cold weather camping.
+- Pacific Northwest — The northwest coast is known for mild winters, light snow, and ocean fun.
+Even during the winter, places like the Oregon coast are fun spots for cold-weather camping.

 How to stay safe while cold weather camping

 Cold weather camping brings with it a few extra precautions.